lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

     Tags: OpenSSL, C, Racket, FFI, hashes, SHA, RIPEMD

-C is great for many programming tasks but sometimes it's nice to use a higher-level language that automatically handles various things like arbitrary-precision arithmetic and memory management.
-[Racket](http://racket-lang.org), a LISP dialect, has linguistic support for these features and I enjoy using it to experiment with Bitcoin.
+C is great for many programming tasks but sometimes it's nice to use a higher-level language that automatically handles things like arbitrary-precision arithmetic and memory management.
+[Racket](http://racket-lang.org), a LISP dialect, has linguistic support for these features (and more) and I enjoy using it to experiment with Bitcoin.

 Racket doesn't have a complete crypto library but it does have an [FFI][racketffi] that enables Racket code to directly call C